 This course aims to introduce the concept of the party and its origin, the kinds of parties and the criteria for the classification of parties through their membership, size and organization; and the relationship among the party, its members and society.
-The course will also focus on the study of the different party systems: the one-party system, the bilateral-party system and the dominating party system.
-Then, there will be clarification of the nature of the party phenomena, and the study of scientific trends that seek to form a general theory that rules the party phenomena.
+The course also focuses on the study of the different party systems: the one-party system, the bilateralparty system and the dominating party system.
+The cours further clarifies the nature of the party phenomena, and the study of scientific trends that seek to form a general theory that rules the party phenomena.
 In addition, this course discusses the relationship between the political parties, along with civil society institutions and the role of the political parties, via the relationship with ruling institutions, and the relationships of the parties with the opinion institutions.

-POL 354 - Public Opinion & Media
+POL 354 - Public Opinion and Media

 This course deals with the different definitions of public opinion and the media, its development, and its relationship with social sciences such as political science and psychology.
 It also deals with the formation of public opinion and how to manipulate it, its characteristics, and the ethical sides of public opinion.
 It also covers the differences between opinion, tendency, ethics and behaviour; how to distinguish between public opinion and rumour; and how to overcome them.
 The student will study the types of modern media and their role in building public opinion.
 There is also a focus on the social responsibility of the media and its effect on contemporary society.
-(Prerequisite: POL 251)